Daily Diary

 With the worst of the Devon hills behind us we made very fast progress into Taunton where I picked up some cash and got a pair of gloves and a leg support bandage for David.
 The rest of the day consisted of a nice long flat bit where we made up a lot of lost ground (except passing through the Mendips) as we headed for todays target, Chepstow.

 At Brockley we used the Avon cycleway to reach the Avonmouth Bridge (M5).
-After crossing it we decided to continue following the Avon cycleway but, after 30 minutes of winding paths that were heading away from the Severn bridge, going through some dodgy looking areas, and then crossing the motorways twice while seemingly heading back into Bristol, - we got off that as soon as possible.
-Finally we were on to the mad, bad, and fast A403 and eventually crossed over the Severn Bridge and into Wales.
+After crossing it we decided to continue following the Avon cycleway but, after 30 minutes of winding paths that seemed to be heading away from the Severn bridge, going through some dodgy looking areas, and then crossing the motorways twice while seemingly heading back into Bristol, - we got off that as soon as possible.
+Finally we were on to the mad, bad, and fast A403 and eventually we crossed over the Severn Bridge and into Wales.
 I found I had yet another broken spoke (sigh), but it was getting late and there was nowhere open to get it repaired.

-Todays mileage: 82.34 miles 28.5 mph max Mostly flat terrain today.
+Todays mileage: 82.34 miles 28.5 mph max speed Terrain: Mostly flat today.

 Day 5 - 14/9/05 Chepstow - Leominster